JVital2013/vitality-goes/README.md

 I would love to see how the community can make HRIT/EMWIN data even more accessible through the easy deployment of this software package.

+### Integrating weather data from Vitality GOES into Home Assistant
+Home Assistant is a free and open-source smart home control system.
+You can use Vitality GOES as a "Weather Provider" in Home Assistant; [look here](docs/home-assistant.md) for more.

 ### Sharing Vitality GOES across the internet
 Technically speaking, there should be no problem with opening a port on your router so that Vitality GOES can be accessed across the internet.
 In practice, I **do not** recommend it.
 For one, Vitality GOES has not been vetted by security professionals.
 I did keep security in mind when coding it, but I'm making no promises.
 If you do share it across the internet, make sure your web server is honoring `.htaccess` files.
 Not all web servers do by default.